Indigenously developed landing gear systems for UAVs handed over to Navy by CVRDE | Law-Order

 The gear systems were developed at CVRDE facility insuburban Avadi, a press release said.

-Defence Research and Debvelopment Organisation (DRDO)Chairman G Satheesh Reddy, speaking on the occasion, said itwas an important achievement and extended his congratulationsto the CVRDE.
+Defence Research and Development Organisation (DRDO)Chairman G Satheesh Reddy, speaking on the occasion, said itwas an important achievement and extended his congratulationsto the CVRDE.

 Besides the landing gear systems, as many as 18 types ofstate-of-the-art indigenously developed hydraulic lubricationand fuel filters were also handed over to the Navy at theevent.